tekwiz/apollo/README.markdown

 ### Single table inheritance

 Single table inheritance is also supported.
-Descendant classes can either inherit the workflow definition from the parent or override with its own definition.
+Descendant classes can either inherit the apollo definition from the parent or override with its own definition.

-Custom workflow state persistence
+Custom apollo state persistence
 ---------------------------------

-If you do not use a relational database and ActiveRecord, you can still integrate the workflow very easily.
-To implement persistence you just need to override `load_workflow_state` and `persist_workflow_state(new_value)` methods.
+If you do not use a relational database and ActiveRecord, you can still integrate the apollo very easily.
+To implement persistence you just need to override `load_apollo_state` and `persist_apollo_state(new_value)` methods.
 Lets see an example for using CouchDB, a document oriented database.

 Integration with CouchDB